Who is Cyprien Gaillard?

 The Recovery of Discovery

 Berliner Kunst-Werke showed this work in 2011.
-When one looks over the boxes of stairs, you cannot help but wonder the status of such sculptures across time
+When one looks over the boxes of stairs, one cannot help but wonder the status of such sculptures across time.

 The self-destruction of the installation further solidifies the statement that “preserving a monument goes hand in hand with destroying it,” to some extent.
-For an architecture, relic, or a cultural monument to be preserved, it must be repositioned, therefore obliterating the original context.
+For a piece of architecture, a relic, or a cultural monument to be preserved, it must be repositioned, obliterating the original context.
 This relocation of a monument alters its original location as well as evoking a radical re-interpretation.

 Recovery of Discovery relates to an action of displacement that was a prevalent strategy in the battle over cultural dominance and, subsequently, political hegemony in 19th century Europe.
 The displacement of ancient cultural relics was at the center of several prominent museum collections, with an example of the Pergamon Museum in Berlin.